 Hands-on Gear Review

-I would hesitate to pound many pickets with this ice axe for fear of damaging the aluminum head.
-I whacked away on a few for the review but I never really tested its long-term durability.
-The aluminum pick doesnt penetrate nearly as well into ice as a steel or titanium pick and dulls far more quickly.
-It doesnt have a real spike and the 50cm version of the Corsa comes with an unplugged shaft.
+We would hesitate to pound many pickets with this ice axe for fear of damaging the aluminum head.
+We whacked away on a few for the review but never really tested its long term durability.
+The aluminum pick doesn't penetrate nearly as well into ice as a steel or titanium pick and dulls far more quickly.
+It doesn't have a real spike and the 50cm version of the Corsa comes with an unplugged shaft.
 So the added weight of the snow packing into your ice axe is an unpleasant thought.
-But I learned to use it to fling snow at my partners and fellow testers.
+But we learned to use it to fling snow at my partners and fellow testers.

 — Ian Nicholson